What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

 If you’re wondering how to recycle pillows but don’t have local options, turn to opportunities in your own house.

-You can use it to fill a stuffed animal, stuffed keychains, or decorative stockings for the holiday season.
+• Use old stuffing for all manner of craft projects.
+Fill a stuffed animal, quilt squares, stuffed keychains, or DIY Christmas decor like ornaments.
 Heck, a stuffed old sock with a face sewn on could become an eco-friendly toy for your kiddos.

-No ideas at the moment?
+No need for any of these things at the moment?

-You don’t anticipate any upcycle or downcycle projects and your pillows aren’t compostable.
+You don’t anticipate any upcycle or downcycle projects, and your pillows aren’t compostable.

 Now what?